shewa12/app-starter/README.md

 ## About App Starter

-Laravel app starter will a starter application for kick of any Laravel project without any hassle.
+Laravel app starter for kick of any Laravel project without any hassle.
 Ready features are:

 - [Login, registration, forgot password).
 - [Email varification]